IntelSmartEdge/docs/components/telemetry/telemetry.md

 import time
 from datetime import datetime

-HOST = 'statsd-exporter.telemetry.svc' #This is the default statsd-exporter address in DEK PORT = 8125
+HOST = 'prometheus-statsd-exporter.telemetry.svc' #This is the default statsd-exporter address in DEK PORT = 8125

 client = statsd.StatsClient(HOST, PORT)